kelsywells/Sprint-Challenge-React-Smurfs/README.md

 Construct your Components to build a Single Page Application.
 Keep your components separate and design them as if they are pages before adding in your Router.

-- [ ] Construct an AXIOS request to retrieve an array all the Smurfs in the Smurf DB simply write a `GET` to the endpoint `/smurfs`.
+- [ x] Construct an AXIOS request to retrieve an array all the Smurfs in the Smurf DB simply write a `GET` to the endpoint `/smurfs`.
-- [ ] Display those smurfs in a list on the screen.
+- [ x] Display those smurfs in a list on the screen.
-- [ ] Construct an AXIOS request to `POST` to add a Smurf to the Smurf DB you'll need all three fields.
+- [ x] Construct an AXIOS request to `POST` to add a Smurf to the Smurf DB you'll need all three fields.
-- [ ] Create a form that will allow users to add Smurfs to the Smurf DB.
+- [ x] Create a form that will allow users to add Smurfs to the Smurf DB.
-- [ ] If a Smurf is created correctly, you should see a response that is an array of Smurfs with unique id's assigned to each Smurf.
+- [ x] If a Smurf is created correctly, you should see a response that is an array of Smurfs with unique id's assigned to each Smurf.

 - Example: